electro199/ffmpeg-studio/docs/getting-started.md

 # Export

-FFmpeg.py comes with an easy-to-use `export` function that export the single output with multiple stream.
+ffmpeg-studio comes with an easy-to-use `export` function that export the single output with multiple stream.

 combine audio and video from files and output them to a single file.